xavier268/game2048/README.md

 # Play the 2048 game on the console.

-Attempt to have the computer beat my personnal "manual" record on a regular basis ...
+The goal was for the computer to play the famous "2048" game until it beats my personnal "manual" record on a regular basis ...

+After trying and evaluating various strategies, the best strategy now beats my personnal manual record on a regular basis, at a blazing speed ...

+My personnal goal is now achieved ;-)

 ## How to use

-* compile with : mvn install
-* run with MainHumanPlay class to play with human.
-* run with MainCompareStrategies (default) to compare various stratégies.

-`java -jar game2048-1.0-SNAPSHOT.jar`  (default to 4 x 4 board) or `java -jar game2048-1.0-SNAPSHOT.jar  6` ( use a 6 x 6 board)

-**Best strategy so far is LTExp using Random with small number of random tries.**

-## Performance

-Personal manual record playing on a 4x4 board was around 30 000.

-Latest strategies have an average score on 4x4 around 13-15 000 on average, with peak record at 36 000 after 60 games.
+Need to have maven and java installed.

+* on linux, just run demo.sh
+* on windows, compile the java target and run it ...

+**Notes**

+The various strategies I have tried are still in the source, as well as the tools to evaluate their performance.
+I also tried strategies that are "self learning".
+Even afetr intensivae and time-consuming learning,  they remain significantly below the currently best strategy, "LTExp with Random"

+This "best" strategy is the one implementd in the MainDemo class.